LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 >
 > > ## Answer
 > >
-> > To order files in a directory by their filesize, in combination with the `-l` flag:
+> > To order files in a directory by their filesize, in combination with the `-l` argument:
 > >
 > > ~~~
 > > ls -lS